 In our daily life, the tense through which we express the daily activities or common events is called present indefinite tense.
 Moreover, any sentence expressing daily activities, universal truth, historical truth, regular habit, Observations and declarations, Instructions, Commentaries, or near future is also the indicator of present indefinite/simple tense.

 Today, i will discuss the basic and primary features of Present Indefinite Tense.
+To understand this lesson properly, you must read this basic lesson All Tenses in English.
 But this is not ending.
 Later, you will get the lesson on the variations of it.

 Let’s have some examples: